A Master in Actuarial Practice starts here

 Provisionally accredited by the Actuaries Institute, the Master of Actuarial Practice is an innovative and immersive program that combines advanced mathematics, statistics, data analytics, actuarial risk theory, finance, economics and accounting with large-scale, real-life commercial data analysis to develop techniques for the management of risk and business decision making.
 An integral part of this degree is the development of research skills and actuarial judgement through the Actuarial Control Cycle subjects and the Actuarial Research Thesis subject.

 The Master of Actuarial Practice will deliver smaller classes for personalised attention and unparalleled access to Bond University's Macquarie Trading Room and Bloomberg data-sourcing terminals.
 The program will develop skills in the challenge of handling ‘big data’ to create practical solutions for real world problems.
+Show less

 The Master of of Actuarial Practice will prepare students for rewarding careers in a range of disciplines, including: